A Personal Introduction

 And so we grew up and started our own families.
 The family love in our lives and hearts multiplied and made us want to preserve these stories for our own children and grandchildren, and to preserve their photos for all time.
-Some of us created family trees, organized or attended family reunions and — for the most inspired — some even traveled to Poggioreale ourselves to see and feel with our own eyes and hearts.
+Some of us created family trees, organized or attended family reunions and — for the most inspired — some even traveled to Poggioreale themselves to see and feel with our own eyes and hearts.
 Yet most of us knew little, if nothing, about the history of Poggioreale.
 Finding photos of pre-earthquake life was diﬃcult.
 Written material about the town and its people was very scarce during our early days of research.

 Co-Founder, Poggioreale in America

-Editor's Note: Tina's maternal great grandparents, Nicolo Spina and Agnese Piccione, moved to Poggioreale, were married there, and raised their children, her great uncle and great aunts.
-Her grandparents Salvatore Todaro and Rosa Spina were born in Poggioreale from an early Poggiorealesi family name, as were two of their children, her uncles Tom and Nick Todaro.
-Except for her great grandmother who died in Sicily, they all moved to America to make their lives mostly in the Chicago area.
+Editor's Note: Tina's maternal great grandparents, Nicolo Spina and Agnese Piccione, moved to Poggioreale and were married in 1886.
+There they had four children, her great uncle Guiseppe and great aunts Rosa, Rosaria and Girolama.
+Her maternal grandfather, Salvatore Todaro, was also born in Poggioreale from an early Poggiorealesi family name, as were two of her uncles, Antonino Todaro and Nicholas Todaro.
+Except for her great grandmother who died in Sicily, they all moved to America, mostly in the Chicago area where they are buried.